 However, if the pain persists despite the medication and physiotherapy, it’s time to fix that appointment with the ‘spine doctor’.
 It is time to see a spine surgeon if you have any of the following conditions:

-- If your disc problem is causing you pain in your leg and is preventing you from doing everyday tasks.
-In these cases, a back surgery could be an option.
+If your disc problem is causing you pain in your leg and is preventing you from doing everyday tasks.
+In these cases, back surgery could be an option.

 Keep in mind that only you can know how bad your pain is, so the decision to undergo a surgical procedure is absolutely your decision.
 The spine surgeon is only your educator and guidance to make that decision — spine surgeons provide you with information about the full range of options that are available to you and the potential benefits and risks of a surgery.

-Therefore, it’s important that you select a spine surgeon who is helpful in providing you the information you need to decide whether or not to proceed with surgery.
+Therefore, it’s important that you select the best spine surgeon who is helpful in providing you with the information you need to decide whether or not to proceed with surgery.